readium/architecture/streamer/README.md

 * a [Readium Web Publication Manifest](https://readium.org/webpub-manifest)
 * the resources of the publication

-While most Streamers are also [Publication Servers](../server) that rely on HTTPS, each implementation is free to use a different approach for accessing the resources of a publication.
+While most Streamers are also [Publication Servers](../server) that rely on HTTPS, each implementation is free to use a different approach to serve the resources of a publication.